BoringBoredom/PC-Optimization-Hub/README.md

     - [Integralfx's DDR4 guide](https://github.com/integralfx/MemTestHelper/blob/master/DDR4%20OC%20Guide.md)
   - ## CPU (Intel)
     - Adjust VCORE, [LLC and VRM switching frequency](https://elmorlabs.com/index.php/2019-09-05/vrm-load-line-visualized/).
 Start with low voltage and frequency to guarantee not exceeding your temperature limit.
 Personally, I would aim for <60°C.
     - Stress test with [Linpack Xtreme](https://www.ngohq.com/linpack-xtreme.html) for a few minutes.
-Residuals should always match.
+The standard deviation should be very low and residuals should always match.
 [This](https://tpucdn.com/download/images/122_small-v1609400124.png) is fine.
 [This](https://www.techpowerup.com/forums/attachments/inkeduntitled_li-jpg.107003/) is not fine.
     - Continue raising both All Core and Uncore by 100 MHz and do quick stress tests.
-Eventually, you will encounter either instability or temperature above your limit.
+Eventually, you will encounter either instability, error correction or temperature above your limit.
     - If the temperature is too high, you can try lowering VCORE (P = I * V).
-    - If you encounter instability, lower All Core and Uncore by 100 MHz and continue raising All Core from now on.
+    - If you encounter instability or error correction, lower All Core and Uncore by 100 MHz and continue raising All Core from now on.
     - Ultimately, stress test overnight to maximize long-term stability.
   - ## GPU (NVIDIA)
     - [Cancerogeno's guide](https://docs.google.com/document/d/14ma-_Os3rNzio85yBemD-YSpF_1z75mZJz1UdzmW8GE/edit)